Vocal Competitions and Auditions.

-With Online video submission, auditions for shows such as American Idol, The Voice and America’s Got Talent run year round and still draw thousands of singers to stand in line from the early hours of the morning in hopes of making it through the audition levels and into the public eye.
+With Online video submission, auditions for shows such as American Idol, The Voice and America’s Got Talent run year-round.
+Even still thousands of singers stand in line from the early hours of the morning in hopes of making it through the audition levels and onto the show.

-Are You Ready?
-Your voice needs to be developed and your performance skills need to be sharpened.
-You can consider that your vocal technique is adequate when you have achieved freedom of expression and can deliver a song with good tone, consistency, control and passion.
-The passion in your expression must come out without creating vocal strain or off-pitch phrases.
+Before putting yourself through such audition stress, do yourself a favor and make sure your voice and performance skills are adequately developed.
+You can consider that your vocal technique is adequate when you have achieved freedom of expression and can deliver a song with good tone, consistency, control, and passion.
+You should be able to express passion without creating vocal strain or off-pitch phrases.

 - The choice of song is wrong for their voice.